Mustapha

 Written by Brian May

 A bit more straightforward than the album version, with many of the instrumental sections missing.
-Actually works really well as an edit and not dramatically different.
+The guitar burst ending is not used; instead, the track ends on a fade-out.
+It works really well as an edit and still retains the feel of the song.

 Fat Bottomed Girls (1994 EMI Remaster Error) 4:16